 “Are you freaking kidding me?”
 You probably have that question in your head.
 No, I am not.

 In fact, go and find a friend of yours who studied psychology or counselling or maybe even now is practising counselling or psychology.
 Find that friend, and ask about a fear of heights, or whatever fear you have, and the treatment process.
 And then what’s the fastest client they had or know of.
 And then mention you kind of know this guy (me) who is a hypnotist and he said he can resolve a fear in a maximum of a single session.
 If your friend can help you in a single session, go ahead and work with him/her!
 If he or she cannot, well, you still don’t have to work with me to resolve your fears.
 It’s really your choice.
 This paragraph is more to raise awareness and have an idea of what’s out there and what works.

 What Can I Work Through?

-Typically, I work with people who have emotional or behavioural issues.
+Typically, I work with people who have emotional issues.

-Emotional issues include and not limited to anxiety, low self esteem, anger management, stress, post traumatic stress disorder, etc
+Emotional issues include and not limited to anxiety, low self esteem, anger management, stress, post traumatic stress disorder, emotional breakups, fears etc